- Our Firm

 With any injury, one should always seek medical care.
 In the case of the following signs, most professionals would strongly recommend that you seek help immediately.
-If you or the injured person heard a “pop” or “popping” sound when the injury took place, call your doctor as this could be a sign of a serious tear.
-Also, if there is significant swelling, it is hard to feel or use the extremity, you cannot walk or you have a lot of pain, a high fever, and/or open wounds, it is most likely a very good idea to contact help.
+If you or the injured person heard a “popping” sound when the injury took place, call your doctor as this could be a sign of a serious tear.
+Also, if there is significant swelling, it is hard to feel or use the extremity, you can’t walk or you have extreme pain, a high fever, and/or open wounds, it is most likely a very good idea to seek help.

-One major reason for knee replacements are ligament tears.
-In addition, many total or partial knee replacement surgeries are now being done in such a way that they need to damage or remove the anterior cruciate ligament and posterior cruciate ligament.
+One major reason for knee replacements is ligament tears.
+In addition, many total or partial knee replacement surgeries are now being done in such a way that they need to damage or remove the anterior cruciate ligament and the posterior cruciate ligament.

 The free initial consultations and case evaluations are important for potential clients as it gives them valuable information about their case, their options and what our firm can do for them.
 Our Riverside work injury firm conducts its cases on a contingency basis where you will not owe or pay us anything unless we win your injury case.
 Contact our firm today online, or call us at (951) 977-7787 for your free initial case evaluation.